App Tutorials

 Step 6: Explore Standards and Records

-All of this — best times, meet results, evolution charts, standards reference, and world records — is available on the free plan.
+All of this, best times, meet results, evolution charts, standards reference, and world records, is free for everyone.
 No credit card needed.
 No trial period.
 Just sign in and start tracking.

 Tips for Consistent Tracking